ckeditor/ckeditor5/docs/framework/guides/architecture/intro.md

 ### Overview

 The editing engine implements an MVC architecture.
-The shape of it is not enforced by the engine itself but in most implementations it will create this structure:
+The shape of it is not enforced by the engine itself but in most implementations it can be described by this diagram:

 [{@img assets/img/framework-architecture-engine-diagram.png Diagram of the engine's MVC architecture.}](%BASE_PATH%/assets/img/framework-architecture-engine-diagram.png)